 |DANCE 463||Senior Project||1-2|

-BFA students must create one solo and one group piece (trio or larger) after the completion of DANCE 225 Ballet Technique II.
+BFA students must create one solo and one group piece (trio or larger) after the completion of DANCE 255 Movement Composition for the Performing and Visual Arts.
 These works must be submitted for faculty approval and publicly presented in concert.
 Senior projects must be presented in an approved public forum.

 Complete additional coursework, if necessary, to reach the minimum of 125 credits.
 DANCE 165 World Dance Cultures: Traditional to Contemporary is recommended and will meet the Global Perspectives requirement in liberal studies.